-2.4 Processing Steps
+2.4.3 Processing Steps

 This product is generated by the SMAP Science Data Processing System (SDS) at the Jet Propulsion Laboratory (JPL).
-To generate this product, the processing software ingests the 6:00 a.m. descending half-orbit files of the SMAP L1C Radiometer Half-Orbit 36 km EASE-Grid Brightness Temperatures, Version 3 product.
-The ingested data are then inspected for retrievability criteria according to input data quality, ancillary data availability, and land cover conditions.
-When retrievability criteria are met, the software invokes the baseline retrieval algorithm to generate soil moisture retrieval.
-Only cells that are covered by the actual swath for a given projection are written in the product.
+To generate this product, the processing software ingests the 6:00 a.m. descending and 6:00 p.m. ascending half-orbit files of the SMAP Enhanced L1C Radiometer Half-Orbit 9 km EASE-Grid Brightness Temperatures, Version 1 (SPL1CTB_E) product.
+The